Stephanie0829/Stock-tab/README.md

 # StockTab Chrome Extension
-Chrome extension that customizes new tabs to display daily stock information using the polygon.io REST API, chart.js (2 for react).
+Chrome extension that customizes new tabs to display daily stock information created using react, polygon.io REST API, Bing News Search API, chart.js (2 for react).
+Customization aims to improve awareness for stock-holders, traders, or trading hobbyists, through providing graphics on updates on the current market and news.
 The following is displayed
 - Local time/date
 - Google search bar
-- Market status
+- Market status (from Polygon.io)
-- Time series graphs for 3 major market indexes (NASDAQ, DOWJONES, SP&500)
+- Time series graphs for 3 major market indexes (NASDAQ, DOWJONES, SP&500) (from Polygon.io)
-- News on stocks/finance
+- News on stocks/finance (from Bing API)

 ### Preview:
+**Demo:**

 **Default view:**\
 Market status, date and current time (updating live), and a google search bar.
 <img width="700" alt="Screen Shot 2021-08-31 at 2 38 00 PM" src="https://user-images.githubusercontent.com/72533858/131557822-a41507c7-bf1e-4ff9-82a3-149e504179e8.png">

+**Scrolled view:**\
+Time series graphs from the most recent month for three market indexes, and news from the current day with the keyword "Stocks" obtained from bing news search.
+Information on title, publication date, image, and description of the article is displayed in a thumbnail.
+A total of 10 articles are displayed.

 ### Installation instructions: